Sian-Lee-SA/Home-Assistant-Switch-Manager/README.md

 Blueprints are the heart of this component, once a blueprint is defined for a switch then it can be reused for all switches for that specific service and type.
 All blueprints are yaml defined and needs to be placed inside the `config/blueprints/switch_manager` path eg `config/blueprints/switch_manager/philips-hue-tap.yaml`.
 For a more user friendly experience and for switches with multiple buttons then a png file should be placed with the same name (case sensitive) eg a philips-hue-tap.yaml blueprint image would be `config/blueprints/switch_manager/philips-hue-tap.png`.

-> file names should be defined as {service-name}-{switch-name-or-type}.yaml and all lower case
+> file names should be defined as {service-name}-{switch-name-or-type}.yaml and all lower case.
+If you don't plan on posting your blueprint for others to use then it would be a good idea to prefix your file names with something unique like mycustom-{service-name}-{switch-name-or-type}.yaml.
+This way when you update the component with new blueprints then it won't overwrite your personal made ones if they happen to have the same file name.

 * Only PNG files are currently supported.
 * Images should not exceed 500px height or 800px width